frostways/IN104/readme.md

-How to use this documents?
+Etape pour utilise ces fichiers

-1. cmake
++ cmake
-2. make
++ make
-3. ./IN104 [path of the voice you make to predict]
++ ./IN104 [path of the voice you make to predict]

-Par exemple, ici on peut ecrire "./In104 ./cmake-build-debug/genres/blues/blues.00022wav" On voit sur ecreen
+Par exemple, ici on peut ecrire

+"./In104 ./cmake-build-debug/genres/blues/blues.00022wav"

+On voit sur ecreen
 	windows_size 512
 	hop_size 512